What is wrong with a traditional Geiger counter?

 • Dose rate is automatically energy-corrected according to incoming X-ray/gamma spectrum

-• Maximum dose rate for Cs-137 source: 20,000 μSv/hr
+• Maximum dose rate for Cs-137 source: 100,000 μSv/hr (=10,000 mrem/hr = 100 mSv/hr = 10 rem/hr)

-• Estimated dose rate uncertainty ±30%
+• Estimated dose rate uncertainty ±30% over all energy, direction, and temperature ranges

 • Display modes 1-3 indicate μSv/hr range as NORMAL (0-1), HIGH (1-10), and DANGER (>10)

-• Screen update interval 1-4 seconds (faster in higher radiation fields)
+• Screen update interval 2 seconds